sclorg/rpm-list-builder/docs/users_guide.md

           RECIPE_FILE \
           RECIPE_ID

 2. What is the custom file?
-See [sample files](../tests/fixtures/custom).
+See [sample custom files](../tests/fixtures/custom).
 It is YAML file like `.travis.yml`.
+You can write shell script in the file.

   * `before_script`: Write commands to run before build.
   * `script`: Write commands to run for each packages in the pacakges directory.

 #### Don't build